neilellis/coding-with-gpt-4/article_as_talk.md

 Hey everyone!
-I'm very glad to share my experiences with you today, diving into the world of coding with AI, specifically focusing on
-ChatGPT, GPT-4, and large language models.
+I'm very glad to share my experiences with you today, diving into the world of coding with AI, specifically focusing on ChatGPT, GPT-4, and large language models.
 We'll explore their potential in the realm of software development and how they're changing the way we write code.

 Everything I'm talking about today is available on GitHub https://github.com/neilellis/coding-with-gpt-4, this talk is a summary of the main article in the repo.
 It was edited for brevity mostly by GPT-4 of course.

+### Who Am I?

+I'm a software developer who has worked in the banking sector and for several startups.
+I've been a professional developer for about 20 years and coding for the last 40 years.
+I'm a generalist, full-stack engineer from a predominantly C, C++, Java, Typescript and Objective-C background.
+Currently I'm being taught Python by GPT-4.

 ### A brief history of AI in software development